raspberrypi/documentation/faqs.md

 #### 3. WHAT DO I GET WHEN I BUY ONE?
 You get the Raspberry Pi board itself.
 A power supply and SD card are not included, but can be purchased at the same time from most places that sell the Raspberry Pi.
 You can also purchase pre-loaded SD cards; we recommend buying these from us or our licensed distributors rather than from third parties on eBay, as our software is updated regularly and cards sold by third parties can quickly become outdated.
 #### 4. WHY IS THE PRICE IN US DOLLARS?
-YOU ARE A UK COMPANY!
-The components we buy are priced in dollars, and we negotiate manufacturing in dollars.
+Although we are a UK company, the components we buy are priced in dollars, and we negotiate manufacturing in dollars.
 Because currency markets are so volatile, we price the final board in dollars as well so we don’t have to keep changing the price.
 #### 5. CAN I BUY A RASPBERRY PI KIT?
 Many Raspberry Pi resellers produce bundles for people who would rather get everything they need from a single source.
 In 2016, we put together our own Raspberry Pi Official Starter Kit.
 The kit is available to order online in the UK from our partners <a href="https://www.element14.com/community/docs/DOC-83184">element14</a> and <a href="http://uk.rs-online.com/web/p/processor-microcontroller-development-kits/8968119/">RS Components</a>, priced at £99+VAT, and from distributors and resellers around the world.